-For more recent performance information, please call (866) 362-1597 or visit franklintempleton.com.
+For more recent performance information, please call 1-866/362-1597 or visit franklintempleton.com.

-The table on the following pages shows total returns for Class A, Class C and Advisor Class Trust Shares.
+The table on the following pages shows total returns for the Trust Shares.
 The investment return and principal value will fluctuate so that an investor's Trust Shares, when redeemed, may be worth more or less than the original cost.
 See "Risk Factors-General Risks" and "Risk Factors-General Investment Risks."
 Performance shown is past performance and includes periods with unusually favorable conditions in some markets.
 No assurances can be given that such performance or market conditions will be repeated in the future.
 Ongoing market volatility can dramatically impact short-term returns.
 Current performance may differ from figures shown.